How to Add More Fiber to Your Diet

 - Half an almond butter sandwich on whole-wheat bread

-Knowing how to get more fiber into your diet can be quite simple.
-Grabbing simple, delicious, and fibrous foods at breakfast, lunch, dinner, and snack time will help you meet your needs.
+Getting more fiber into your diet can be quite simple.
+Grab simple, delicious, and fibrous foods at breakfast, lunch, dinner, and snack time to help you meet your needs.

 - Dahl WJ, Stewart ML.
 Position of the Academy of Nutrition and Dietetics: Health Implications of Dietary Fiber.
 J Acad Nutr Diet.
 2015;115(11):1861-1870. doi:10.1016/j.jand.2015.09.003